newchuyalong/libgdx-learning/Extending-the-simple-game.md

-In this tutorial we will be extending the simple game "Drop", made in a [[a previous tutorial |A Simple Game]].
+In this tutorial we will be extending the simple game "Drop", made in [[a previous tutorial |A Simple Game]].
 We will be adding a menu screen, and a couple of features to make this game a little more fully featured.

-Lets get started with an introduction to a few more advanced classes in our game.
+Let's get started with an introduction to a few more advanced classes in our game.

 ## The Screen interface ##